Why we give aid

 United Nations Populations Fund (UNFPA)

-In 2015-16, Australia provided $600,000 to UNFPA to support the prepositioning of sexual and reproductive health, and gender based violence supplies in disaster-prone countries across the Indo-Pacific region.
-Recent disasters, including Tropical Cyclone Winston in Fiji and the earthquake in Nepal in 2015, highlight the usefulness of being able to immediately respond to the urgent needs of women and children with culturally appropriate lifesaving items and equipment following a crisis.
+Since 2015-16, Australia has committed $3.6 million to UNFPA to support the prepositioning of sexual and reproductive health, and gender based violence supplies in disaster-prone countries across the Indo-Pacific region.
+Recent disasters, including the earthquake in the Solomon Islands in 2016, and Tropical Cyclone Winston in Fiji and the earthquake in Nepal in 2015, highlight the usefulness of being able to immediately respond to the urgent needs of women and children with culturally appropriate lifesaving items and equipment following a crisis.
 Lifesaving items include tents, clean delivery kits, and equipment necessary for maternity and delivery facilities.